HJY-CD/HJY-CD/_pages/about.md

 I obtained my PhD degree from [Computer Science and Engineering Department, The Chinese University of Hong Kong (CUHK)](https://www.cse.cuhk.edu.hk/), supervised by [Prof. Chi-Wing Fu](https://www.cse.cuhk.edu.hk/~cwfu/).
 Before that, I got the Bachelor degree from [the University of Chinese Academy of Science (UCAS)](https://english.ucas.ac.cn/), supervised by [Prof. Lin Gao](http://geometrylearning.com/lin/).
 My research interests lie at the intersection of computer graphics, 3D vision, and robotics.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](https://www.reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.